Code-Institute-Submissions/chikos96-contact-app-project_MayResub/README.md

 # UX

 ## UX Design
 The main color scheme for the project was mainly green and white background.
+It also consists of black text so that the users can easily see their contacts.
+Also the navigation is placed orderly to provide user experience better.

 ## User Stories